Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 echo $AKS_OIDC_ISSUER
 echo "$AKS_OIDC_ISSUER/.well-known/openid-configuration"
 ```
 1. Verify that you now see a mutating webhook pod on your cluster.
-The mutating admission webhook is used to project a signed service account token to a workload’s volume and inject environment variables to pods with a service account.
+The mutating admission webhook is used to project a signed service account token to a workload’s volume and inject environment variables to pods.
 ```bash
 az aks get-credentials --resource-group $RG_NAME  --name $CLUSTER_NAME --admin --overwrite kubectl get pods -n kube-system | grep webhook